11 October 2017

 Blockchain technology surfaced with Bitcoin and was first conceptualized by Satoshi Nakamoto in 2008.
 Bitcoin’s underlying technology is blockchain, one does not exist without the other.
 However, many individuals soon realized the true power and seemingly unlimited potential of blockchain technology.
 Over the last 8.5 years, we have seen innovation paving the way for what many deem the second generation of the internet.
 To many this is still the early days of blockchain technology, even though it has been 8, going on 9 years since introduction.
 Our understanding of a blockchain, possible applications, and the world of possibilities associated is rapidly evolving and changing.

-Eileen’s talk will discuss the basics of blockchain and touch on the concept of public, private, and hybrid blockchain; specifically, Dragonchain.
+This talk will discuss the basics of blockchain and touch on the concept of public, private, and hybrid blockchains.

 Our Presenter, Eileen Quenin

-Eileen Quenin is a UX Strategist and tech evangelist and is the product owner for Dragonchain, an open source platform developed within Disney Technology Solutions and Services.
+Eileen Quenin is a UX Strategist and tech evangelist for Dragonchain, an open source platform.
 It’s is best described as a distributed crypto ledger framework protocol that makes it easy to create cost-efficient business networks where virtually anything of value can be tracked and traded.

 Eileen is active in the Seattle start up ecosystem.
 She holds a Bachelor of Science in Industrial Design and a Master of Science degree in Engineering with a focus on Human Computer Interaction.